storyblok/field-type-examples/star-rating/README.md

 # App Description

-Star Rating component that can be used in a variety of scenarios, such as:
+Have your audience share their opinion on any topic by giving it a meaningful score.

+The star-rating plug-in grants you the ability to add a star-styled rating system to your content, allowing your audience to easily express their opinions and evaluations such as:

-- Rating movie
+- Rating a restaurant
-- Rating some place
+- Rating a movie
-- Rating some musician performance
+- Rating a product/seller

 ## How to set up